gilangalauddin/FGA_KominfoxBinarAcademy_DataScience/README.md

-# FGA Kominfo x BinarAcademy Data Science Course 2023
+# FGA Kominfo x Binar Academy Data Science Course 2023

 This repository contains the results of my work during the Data Science Bootcamp by Binar Academy, sponsored by Kominfo.
 Unfortunately, my groupmate abandoned the bootcamp, so I completed the assignments independently.